zar-moethu/global-education-systems-python/README.md

 - Economic Globalisation Index (KOFEcGI)
 - Social Globalisation Index (KOFSoGI)

-#### Why Do We Use Unsupervised Learning in This Project?
+#### Why do we use unsupervised learning algorithm?
-- Unsupervised learning is used to group similar data points into clusters without any predefined labels or categories.
+- Unsupervised learning algorithm is used to group similar data points into clusters without any predefined labels or categories.
 - In this project, it helps uncover natural groupings of countries that show similar patterns in education systems and level of globalisation indices.
 - This allows us to explore and compare international education trends in a data-driven way.